RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 # Integration Test Results

-The results of running Rubi and Mathematica's built-in integrator on the integration test-suite are available for viewing by clicking on the links below.
+The results of running Rubi, Mathematica and Maple's built-in integrators on the integration test-suite are available for viewing by clicking on the links below.
 For each problem on which a system produces a deficient result, the following items are shown:

 * The problem number followed by a brief explanation why the result is deficient
 * The problem shown as an indefinite integral